 And while superficially it may seem like these objectives are de-focusing them from core revenue objectives, the truth is quite the opposite.

-A Dubai-based retail bank was using a leading marketing automation platform as an email platform with automation capabilities in a way that nurtured leads that they generated from their digital properties, offline events and financial awareness camps and turned them into customers.
+A Dubai-based retail bank was using a leading marketing automation platform as an email campaign management platform as an email platform with automation capabilities in a way that nurtured leads that they generated from their digital properties, offline events and financial awareness camps and turned them into customers.
 When they outsourced this activity to us, we realized the platform was used to run campaigns targeted only at prospects.
 We pointed out the benefits and the need for marketing to existing customers.
 Since there was no need for any additional investment, we got a buy in.

 In addition to the prospect campaigns, we conceptualized and developed over 200 campaigns across the lifecycle covering all of the client’s retail banking products.
 In just over three quarters, we were able to demonstrate a significant impact on overall portfolio through our campaigns.

 Each one of these metrics directly impacts or influences revenue.